company website

 backlinking strategy

-Social media drives traffic from the big social media sites to your blog or website.
+Social media drives traffic to your blog or website.

-This is called backlinking.
 When you upload content directly to social media, you serve whatever social media site you are currently on.
 But uploading the content directly to your blog or website will serve you in terms of making your website rank higher on search engines.
-Please do not forget this.
+So our goal is to POST THE CONTENT TO OUR WEBSITES, then link to it from our blog or website, and continue to backlink as our primary traffic driving strategy.

 Again social media sites are for sharing links to your website to help you generate more leads.